vmware-archive/clarity/packages/eslint-plugin-clarity-adoption/README.md

-# Clarity Migration ESLint Plugin
+# Clarity Adoption ESLint Plugin

 # Testing the plugin in a local project